p-mayor/FSNDItemCatalog/README.md

 Type **python lotsofmenus.py** to populate the database with restaurants and menu items.
 (Optional)

 Type **python project.py** to run the Flask web server.
 In your browser visit **http://localhost:5000** to view the restaurant menu app.
 You should be able to view, add, edit, and delete menu items and restaurants.

+Additionally, implements third-party authorization and authenication services from google and facebook.